NodeSecure/github/README.md

 ## API

 ### download(repo: String, options?): Promise< String >
 Download a given "public" repository !
-Return the name of the .zip file (or the name of the extracted directory).
+Return the name of the .tar.gz file (or the name of the extracted directory).

 Repository should be formatted like that:
 ```